-His racing career began in 2002 and the success was imminent.
+Born in March 1991 in Manchester, Oliver James Webb started his racing career in 2002 and the success was imminent.
 Oliver won his first ever club kart race and over the years he quickly progressed through the ranks.
 In 2003 he was Minimax Karting Championship winner, while in the following year Webb defended his title.
 That year he also was 2nd in the Juniormax Championship.

 In 2005 Webb progressed to T Cars, saloon cars series opened exclusively to drivers between the ages of 14 and 17.
 He was the Winter Series runner-up that year while in 2006 he was 3rd in the T Cars main series, after winning three races and scoring seven fastest laps.
 Before of the end of the year, Oliver won Formula BMW scholarship in Valencia.